EDUC 860 Literature Review for Advanced Research

 *The information contained in our Course Guides is provided as a sample.
 Specific course curriculum and requirements for each course are provided by individual instructors each semester.
 Students should not use Course Guides to find and complete assignments, class prerequisites, or order books.

 A literature review is a comprehensive investigation of previous research and scholarly articles on a topic.
-Beginning with a theory that serves to frame, or orient, the study, Chapter Two continues with a comprehensive review of the literature that addresses sufficient directly and indirectly related bodies of literature to show the reader that the researcher has a complete understanding of the topic.
+Beginning with a theory that serves to frame, or orient, the study, Chapter Two of the dissertation continues with a comprehensive review of the literature that addresses sufficient directly and indirectly related bodies of literature to show the reader that the researcher has a complete understanding of the topic.
 By conducting a thorough review, the researcher identifies any gaps in the literature and, therefore, a need for a study.
 Literature reviews are not merely listings or descriptions of the literature but are critiques of the literature that, when synthesized, create a conversation, or dialogue, among the various scholars that comes alive and inspires the reader to be even more interested in the topic and to be ready to consume the study’s findings.
 Poor literature reviews reflect poorly on the scholar, and, in the case of Christian scholars, reflect poorly on Christianity.
 As such, the need for the Christian scholar to generate exemplary literature reviews is paramount to representing God as the supreme authority and creator of all knowledge.

 Textbook readings and lecture presentations